 Common Name: Water Horehound

-Lycopus americanus is a Perennial up to 0.50 metres tall.
+Lycopus americanus is a perennial plant that can grow up to 0.50 metres tall.

 N. America - Newfoundland to British Columbia, south to Florida, Texas, Utah and California.